Michał Korybut Wiśniowiecki: Internal conflicts

-Following the 1669 election, the Commonwealth was divided between two camps – pro-French, and royal.
+Following the 1669 election, the Commonwealth was divided between two camps – pro-French and royal.
 The pro-French camp had several influential members, including Primate Prazmowski, Hetman Sobieski, Andrzej Morsztyn, Voivode of Kraków Aleksander Michał Lubomirski, Voivode of Ruthenia Stanisław Jan Jabłonowski, Voivode of Poznań Krzysztof Grzymultowski, and Bishop of Kraków Andrzej Trzebicki.

-In November 1669, the French camp broke the Coronation Sejm, hoping to dethrone Michael and elect Count Charles-Paris d'Orléans-Longueville.
+In November 1669, the French camp broke the Coronation Sejm, hoping to dethrone Michał and elect Count Charles-Paris d'Orléans-Longueville.
 In 1670, the internal struggle moved to the local sejmiks, during which the nobility demanded to bring a Sejm lawsuit against Hetman Sobieski.
 To defend their commander, Sobieski's soldiers formed a Confederation near Trembowla.

 To make matters worse, the divided Commonwealth was under constant Turkish threat.
 In 1671, the king supported a rebellion of a unit of Stanisław Wyżycki, who, against the explicit order of Sobieski, abandoned Volhynia, leaving the province defenceless.
-King Michael ordered Wyżycki and his men to spend the winter of 1671/72 in the wealthy starostwo of Sambor, and paid them their salaries, while Sobieski and his soldiers did not receive any money.
+King Michał ordered Wyżycki and his men to spend the winter of 1671/1672 in the wealthy starostwo of Sambor, and paid them their salaries, while Sobieski and his soldiers did not receive any money.